Al-Jarniyah

 Al-Jarniyah (Arabic: الجرنية), also written Jurneyyeh, is a town in Raqqa Governorate, Syria.
-It is the administrative centre of Al-Jarniyah subdistrict in Al-Thawrah District.
+It is the administrative centre of Al-Jarniyah subdistrict in Al-Tabqah District.
 The population of the town at the 2004 census was 2,686.

 The town and much of the subdistrict are currently controlled by the Syrian Democratic Forces, following 2 years of ISIL control since 2014.

 Syrian Civil War

 The ISIL control of the town was ended in December 2016, when SDF forces cut off and cleared a large part of the Al-Jarniyah Subdistrict.